 Strategic Partnerships.
-We have entered into long-term exclusive strategic partnerships with leading companies.
+We have entered into long-term exclusive strategic partnerships with leading companies of the industry.
 We have exclusive long-term partnerships with Tilray, Aphria, Organigram, Charlotte's Web and Cookies.
 These partnerships provide us with product sources and access to our partner's facilities.
 This allows us to increase our global footprint and provide access to increased raw material if we need it to meet demand.
 Together with our local and EU production and distribution channels, we are able to create a dynamic international supply chain for our GMP-branded products.

 Expansion into the CBD market.
 Our strategic partnership with the number one global leader in hemp extracts, Charlotte's Web, was the first partnership we undertook in the CBD space.
 This agreement includes long-term exclusive distribution rights of Charlotte's Web's products in Israel and further non-exclusive distribution rights in the European market.
 This strategic partnership entails research and development, new product development in Israel, the supply of raw material for Israeli industrialists and manufacturing in Israel and Europe.
 The noted partnership is subject to the receipt of the required regulatory approvals and the removal of CBD from the Israeli Dangerous Drug Ordinance ("DDO").
-On December 8, 2020, Israel's Minister of Health signed a new regulation that removed CBD from the Israeli DDO.
-For the removal to be completed, the regulation must go before the Knesset's Committee on Health, Welfare and Labour for a vote and ratification.
-As the Knesset was dissolved on December 23, 2020, the regulation did not go before the committee.
-We believe that once a new government will form, the legislative process removing the CBD from the DDO will continue.
+In December 2021, the Minister of Health announced that he had formed a specialists committee to review the effect of removing CBD from the Dangerous Drugs Ordinance.
+The committee, headed by Prof. Joshua Shemer, began its work on December 21, 2021.
+It concluded its research in February 2022 and presented the findings to the Health Ministry for publication.
+The committee was established with the goal of mapping existing legislation and policies around the world regarding the use and regulation of CBD and applying the information in examining how to implement similar policies within Israel.